https://edibotopic.com/blog/feed.xml

 On the site of a manufacturing company in Aberdeenshire, Scotland

 I did an internship for a company in Scotland that had cottages on company land.
 They put us up in one for a month until we could find a place in the city.
-It was odd living in a relatively idyllic cottage embedded between industrial manufacturing facilities.
+It was odd living in an idyllic cottage embedded within industrial facilities.

-Two of us would go to a local bar, where it was usually just us and the owner, who always seemed like he was after a few pints.
+Two of us would go to a local bar, where it was usually just us and the owner, who always seemed like he was after a few pints himself.

 Something difficult happened during that time which had a big impact on me.
 I can't really go into it.